Better books, better rates.

 In late 2018, the leaders of a small West Michigan press evaluated their options for fine-tuning their distribution network.
 The research left them underwhelmed — most of the distributors really don’t focus on small presses, and the ones that do insist on policies and fees that seem to guarantee that the distributor is the only stakeholder that makes any money.

-Lakeshore Literary Logistics was founded in February 2019 and launched in August 2019 as a sister company of Caffeinated Press, Inc. The goal of L3 is straightforward: To put great small-press titles into the hands of wholesale book buyers in a way that reduces friction, abjures predatory up-front costs and prioritizes the discovery of up-and-coming literary talent.
-Oh, yeah, and making sure that small presses and their authors get paid for their work.
+Our goal is straightforward: To put great small-press titles into the hands of wholesale book buyers in a way that reduces friction, abjures predatory up-front costs, and prioritizes the discovery of up-and-coming literary talent.
+Oh, and making sure that small presses and their authors get paid for their work.

 You might suspect that our rates and policies, outlined below, seem suspiciously altruistic.
-Let’s be clear: L3 is owned by the same people who also own a small press and print a literary journal.
-We prefer to make our money selling our books, not in profiting off the books of others.
+We also run a small press and literary journal.
+We prefer to make our money selling our own books, not in profiting off the books of others.
 Because we believed it to be a strategically critical decision to engage in independent distribution for the sake of our own ongoing viability, our attitude is: The more, the merrier.
-As long as our expenses are met, we don’t look to L3 as a profit center.
+As long as our expenses are met, we don’t look to distribution as a profit center.
 We look to the sale of the books we publish as our source of profit, not only for ourselves but also for the authors with whom we contract.

 - You must be a traditional press or literary journal of any size.
 If you’re a one-author press, please check out our self-publishing program, instead.
 If you’re a subsidy/hybrid/vanity press wherein you charge authors for some or all of the costs of producing their book, we cannot carry your titles.